mfpiccolo/minitest-vcr/README.md

 describe Example::Spec do

+  # Notice here symbols are treated as true values
+  # You could also do vcr: true
-  describe 'an example group', vcr: true do
+  describe 'an example group', :vcr do
     describe 'with a nested example group' do before do
         conn = Faraday.new